 Carolyn M. Cunningham is associate professor in the Communication and Leadership Studies Department at Gonzaga University.

-Heather M. Crandall is associate professor of communication studies at Gonzaga University.
+Heather M. Crandall is associate professor in the Communication Studies Department at Gonzaga University.

 Chapter 1 Girls on Earth